martimy/clab_cvx_dcn/README.md

 ![Path](img/suzieq_path.png)

 More detailed information is available via the CLI.
-Stop the GUI (CTRL-C) and start the CLI:
+Stop the GUI (CTRL-C) and start the CLI and type the command 'device show' at the prompt:

 ```
 suzieq@b7c0b9263b48:~$ suzieq-cli